 Jon began his practice in 2001 as a litigation associate in New York for a large international law firm.
-While practicing there, Jon represented sizeable financial institutions and public corporations (including three of the Fortune 10 companies) in a variety of matters including securities and business litigation, International Chamber of Commerce arbitrations, and investigations conducted by the Securities and Exchange Commission and various United States Attorneys’ offices.
+While practicing in New York, Jon represented financial institutions and public corporations (including three of the Fortune 10 companies) in a variety of matters including securities and business litigation, International Chamber of Commerce arbitrations and investigations conducted by the Securities and Exchange Commission and various United States Attorneys’ offices.
 Jon also participated in several appellate matters, including appeals before the U.S. Court of Appeals for the Second Circuit and an appeal to New York’s highest state court of an insurance law ruling determining whether a U.S. company could obtain excess coverage in connection with hundreds of thousands of personal injury claims.

 AV® Preeminent™, Martindale-Hubbell®

-Kentucky Super Lawyers®, 2017
+Kentucky Super Lawyers®, 2017-2023

 Kentucky Super Lawyers® Rising Stars, 2015

 “Forty Under 40,” Business First, 2010

 Jon received his undergraduate degree from Washington University in St. Louis (BA, Social Thought and Analysis, with honors, 1997) and his law school degree from New York University School of Law (JD, cum laude, 2001).